Pope to bishops: Maintain 'zero tolerance' for child abuse

-VATICAN CITY (AP) — Pope Francis has exhorted Catholic bishops worldwide to do what’s needed to ensure children are protected from sexual abuse by clergy.
+VATICAN CITY (AP) — Pope Francis has exhorted Catholic bishops worldwide to do what’s needed to ensure that children are protected from sexual abuse by clergy.

 The Vatican on Monday released the text of a Dec.
 28 letter Francis sent to bishops about injustices to children.
 They included slave labor, malnutrition, lack of education and sexual exploitation, including abuse by priests.